2013–14 UEFA Women's Champions League: Round of 32

 The round of 32 and round of 16 was drawn on 5 September 2013.
 Teams from the same association or qualifying group couldn't be drawn together.
 Seeded teams played the second leg at home.
 Teams are awarded 20,000 Euro for both legs.
 A sum criticized to be too small by team managers, leaving teams like Arsenal who have to fly by plane with financial losses.

-First leg

-Second leg

-Torres won 5–3 on aggregate.

-Birmingham City won 4–0 on aggregate.

-Zorkiy Krasnogorsk won 6–2 on aggregate.

-Wolfsburg won 27–0 on aggregate.

-Fortuna Hjørring won 4–3 on aggregate.

-2–2 on aggregate.
-Barcelona won on away goals.

-LdB Malmö won 8–1 on aggregate.

-Lyon won 10–0 on aggregate.

-Neulengbach won 3–2 on aggregate.

-Turbine Potsdam won 11–0 on aggregate.

-Zürich won 3–2 on aggregate.

-Tyresö won 2–1 on aggregate.

-Rossiyanka won 5–3 on aggregate.

-Konak Belediyesi won 2–1 on aggregate.

-Arsenal won 18–2 on aggregate.

-Glasgow City won 5–3 on aggregate.